stefan22/bootstrap-challenge/README.md

 #bootstrap-challenge

-a CSS framework for the CSS challenged  :)
+a CSS framework for the CSS challenged  not me :)

 ###Responsive single page site with bootstrap